mcdurdin/render-lizard/README.md

   * Blank lines are ignored (including whitespace)
   * All other lines are tests.
   * `#` on a test line marks the start of a "note" that will be displayed in the notes column
   * Any one-word notes will be applied as a class to the test row.
   * The note `valid` has a CSS rule to make the row green.

 Font suggestions can be specified for a test in the `fonts.txt` file.
-Each font name should be on a separate line.
+Each font name should be on a separate line with `filename.ttf,facename`, one on each line.

+The fonts should be included in the same folder as `fonts.txt`.

 Each test should be a in a folder in the data folder.
 Folders names must be integer values at present.